supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-06.md

       ![clone1](media/26-08-2024(11).png)

-9. Run the following command to open the repo in code editor:
+9. Run the following command to open the repo in the code editor:

    ```bash
    code .